igneous-labs/generic-array-struct/builder/README.md

 This crate must be used with structs that are `#[generic_array_struct]`.

+TODO: this seems kinda bad because this crate is now tightly coupled to `generic-array-struct`, wonder if there's a better way to structure this.

 ## Example Usage

 TODO: show example of stuff failing to compile because